hydra-genetics/fusions/docs/softwares.md

 #RESOURCESSCHEMA__ctat_splicing_call#

 ## [ctat_splicing_filter](https://github.com/hydra-genetics/fusions/blob/develop/workflow/scripts/ctat_splicing_filter.py)
-Filter the results from ctat-splicing based on a user defined filter file.
-If no file is given, no filtering will be performed.
+Filter CTAT‑Splicing results using a user‑defined filter file.
+If no filter file is provided, no filtering is performed.
 The format of the filter file is 'gene\tvariant_name\tnr_unique_reads'.
-Variant_name can be left empty to get all records of that gene.
+Variant_name can be left empty to get all records for that gene.
 Variant name can also be a list separated by ','.
-A 0 in nr_unique_reads will not filter any records of that gene.
+No filtering is performed if nr_unique_reads is set to 0.

 ### :snake: Rule